Improving Student Memory: Evidence-Based Strategies That Work

 Smith et al (2016)

 Convey to students ‘don’t study in order to do well at a test.
 Do lots of tests in order to study well.’
-Help students to develop the habit of using retrieval practice for revision.
+Help students to develop the habit of using retrieval practise for revision.

 Spacing: revisiting topics little and often.